On the local quotient structure of Artin stacks: Actions on deformations

 \begin{prop} If $\cX$ is an Artin stack locally of finite presentation over a scheme $S$ and $x \in \cX(k)$, then the stabilizer $G_x$ acts algebraically on the tangent space $\bar F_x(k[\epsilon])$. \epf \end{prop}

 \begin{remark} The above proposition is certainly well known, but we are unaware of a rigorous proof in the literature.
 We thank Angelo Vistoli for pointing out the simple argument above.

 In \cite[Prop.
 2.2]{pinkham}, Pinkham states that if $\cX$ is the deformation functor over an algebraically closed field of an affine variety with an isolated singular point with $\GG_m$-action, then the tangent space $T^1$ inherits an algebraic $\GG_m$-action.
 However, it appears that he only gives a homomorphism of algebraic groups $\GG_m(k) \arr \GL(T^1)(k)$.
-There can be group homomorphisms $k^* \arr \GL_n(k)$ which are not algebraic.
+There are certainly group homomorphisms $k^* \arr \GL_n(k)$ which are not algebraic.

 In \cite[p.
 220-1]{rim_equivariant}, Rim states that if $\cX$ is category fibered in groupoids over the category $\cB$ of local Artin $k$-algebras with residue field $k$ with $\cX(k) = \{x\}$ which is homogeneous in the sense that (\ref{homogeneous}) is an equivalence for a surjection $C' \arr B'$ and any morphism $B \arr B'$ in $\cB$, then $\bar F_x(k[\epsilon])$ inherits a linear representation.
 However, he only shows that there is a homomorphism of algebraic groups $G_x(k) \arr \GL(\bar F_x(k[\epsilon]))(k)$.
 While it is clear that there are morphisms of groups $G_x(A) \arr \GL(\bar F_x(k[\epsilon]))(A)$ for local Artin $k$-algebras with residue field $k$, it is not clear to us that this gives a morphism of group schemes $G_x \arr \GL(\bar F_x(k[\epsilon]))$ without assuming a stronger homogeneity property. \end{remark}